-Wind power is rapidly developing around the world seeking to meet renewable energy needs as well as achieving low-carbon economy and environmental goals.
-There is a strong demand on highly qualified professionals with different backgrounds to lead interdisciplinary wind power projects.
+Wind power is developing rapidly around the world seeking to meet energy needs as well as to achieve low-carbon economic and environmental goals.
+There is a strong demand for highly qualified professionals with different backgrounds to lead interdisciplinary wind power projects.
 The Master's Programme in Wind Power Project Management combines management and technology as well as natural and social sciences, which perfectly prepares you for a promising career in the global wind power industry.

-Producing electrical power with renewable energy sources, such as hydro, solar and wind power, is essential to reduce carbon dioxide emissions worldwide.
-Currently, wind power produces 14% of Sweden's electricity.
-Many new wind turbines are also under construction.
-In three years, over 25% of Swedish electricity will come from wind power.
-Similar goals and development can be observed in several European countries and in many parts in the world.
+Producing electrical power using renewable energy sources, such as water, solar and wind power, is essential in reducing carbon dioxide emissions worldwide.
+Currently, wind power produces 14% of Sweden's electricity with many new wind turbines under construction.
+In three years, over 25% of Sweden's electricity will come from wind power.
+Similar goals and developments can be observed in several European countries and in many parts of the world.

 Why this programme?

-The one-year Master's Programme in Wind Power Project Management emphasises application of knowledge through frequent guest lectures with industry and academic experts, state of the art simulations and planning methods, and site visits to wind farms and wind turbines.
-This range of activities will increase your attractiveness in the job market and prepare you for a cereer in the wind power industry.
+The one-year Master's Programme in Wind Power Project Management emphasises the application of knowledge through frequent guest lectures with industry and academic experts, state of the art simulations and planning methods as well as site visits to wind farms and wind turbines.
+This range of activities and experiences will increase your attractiveness in the job market and prepare you for a career in the wind power industry.

-The programme was started in 2010.
-Today, our alumni hold key positions in various branches of the wind industry all over the world.
+The programme began in 2010 and today, our alumni hold key positions in various branches of the wind industry all over the world.
 During your studies, you will meet industry representatives, researchers and experts from various academic fields essential to wind power development.
-This enables you to establish relations with potential future employers and build a broad network of contacts for your future career development.
+This enables you to establish relationships with potential future employers and build a broad network of contacts for later career development.

 During the programme you can expect to: